zammad/zammad-user-documentation/advanced/suggested-workflows.rst

    drag tickets.
 A new modal will appear and allow you to drop your selection on either just a group or agents.
 This operation allows you to quickly change the group and owner without further hassle!

-   This functionality is only available in ticket overviews.
+   This functionality is only available in overviews and the detailed search page.